ComparisonAugust 7, 20268 min read

 What happens after Redact.dev deletes my posts?

-Deletion is permanent from your account, but platforms may retain internal copies for a period (Twitter, for example, retains data for 30 days after a delete request).
+Deletion is permanent from your account, but platforms may retain internal copies for a period (Twitter, for example, keeps data for around 30 days after a delete request).
 Search engines and archive.org may also have cached versions.
 Redact.dev cannot force those out of external caches, so old content may still surface in searches for a while.

-What is a better alternative to Redact.dev for actual privacy protection?
+Is there a better alternative to Redact.dev for actual privacy protection?

 The Bottom Line